DavideMontersino/dragdrop-radar/README.md

 We'll check out your contribution if you:

-* Provide a comprehensive suite of tests for your fork.
+* Provide a comprehensive suite of tests for your fork. (ehm, I did not write any test)
 * Have a clear and documented rationale for your changes.
 * Package these up in a pull request.